lazlo-bonin/ludiq-reflection/README.md

 }
 ```

-### Member Filtering
+#### Member Filtering

-You can specify which members will appear in the inspector using the `Reflection` attribute.
+You can specify which members will appear in the inspector using the `Filter` attribute.
 You can combine a number of options to display only the members you want.
 For example:

 ```csharp
 using UnityEngine;